 Report Summary assessment was in response to the issued Department of Planning Director-General's Requirements (DGR's) for the site.
 The conclusions of the Aboriginal assessment were: Prior to the investigation there were no previously documented sites within the study area; The coordinates for a number of AHIMS sites incorrectly placed them within the subject area but were confirmed to be located to the north and beyond the subject area; A small number of isolated finds and open scamp sites were identified in exposures within the subject area (45-5-4102, 45-5-4103, 45-5-4104, 45-5-4105); The archaeological potential associated with the four identified artefact sites was considered low by DSCA despite the statement "it may be expected that further artefacts may occur in the locality, it is unlikely that they will be in situ but would rather be identified in eroded and/or disturbed recovery contexts."
 A tree within the subject area was noted by Aboriginal stakeholders as being a possible scarred tree.
 Independent advice provided by a qualified arborist suggests the tree is highly unlikely to display Aboriginal scarification on the basis maximum age of the tree (160 years old), the age of the scar (up to 50 years old) and the frequency of wounds of this shape on similar tree specimens.
 Archaeological investigations within the catchment between Kemps and Ropes Creek have revealed low-density distributions of Flaked stone artefacts DSCA 2004.
-Aboriginal Heritage Conservation Action Plar Application for a S90 Her Impact Permit Consent with Salvage & Collection, Twin Creeks Estate, Luddenham Road, Luddenham, New South Wales. identified sites.
+Aboriginal Heritage Conservation Action Plan, Aboriginal Heritage Conservation Action Plan and application for s.90 Heritage Impact Permit for Twin Creeks Estate, Ludenham Road, Luddenham.
+Application for a S90 Heritage Impact Permit Consent with Salvage & Collection, Twin Creeks Estate, Luddenham Road, Luddenham, New South Wales.
+This assessment involved salvage and collection of previously identified sites.
 Different conservation zones were identified on the basis of archaeological resources and proposed works/level of impact.
-Within Zone A, for example, where proposed impact was
+Within Zone A, for example, where proposed impact was low, conservation measures involved the construction of temporary barriers, with conservation of original landform and existing vegetation.
+In other areas, where impact would be higher (for example in Zones D and E), conservation measures included